fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ## Required Readings
-There's a wacko amount of reading for this course.
-That's what you get for condensing a semester-long history course into a month. **DO NOT DESPAIR!** The readings are meant for a broad (largely non-academic) audience and therefore quick and engaging reads.
-Yet they still give us plenty to talk about, especially as we put them in conversation with each other.
+There's a significant amount of reading for this course. **DO NOT DESPAIR!** The readings are meant for a broad (largely non-academic) audience and therefore are relatively quick and engaging reads.
+At the same time, they are smart, articulate, and give us plenty to talk about, especially as we put them in conversation with each other.
 I have tried to minimize assignments of dense and difficult academic prose, although it's worth pushing ourselves from time to time.
 It's summer, after all, and the course is designed with that fact in mind.

 All readings that aren't already online (and some that are) will be available through the class Zotero library.
 This will be discussed in class, but please note the [instructions for connecting](http://fredgibbs.net/courses/etc/zotero.html).
 The URL for the group library will be posted here eventually.